josmar-crwdstffng/angular/aio/content/guide/animations.md

 <code-example header="src/app/open-close.component.html" path="animations/src/app/open-close.component.1.html" region="trigger"></code-example>

 In this example, when the `isOpen` expression evaluates to a defined state of `open` or `closed`, it notifies the trigger `openClose` of a state change.
-Then it's up to the `openClose` code to handle the state change and kick off a state change animation.
+Then it is up to the `openClose` code to handle the state change and kick off a state change animation.

 For elements entering or leaving a page \(inserted or removed from the DOM\), you can make the animations conditional.
 For example, use `*ngIf` with the animation trigger in the HTML template.